 After purchasing a new cooler, it’s important to keep up with some basic cleaning and maintenance to ensure its lifespan is as long as it can be.
 After use, you’ll always want to leave the lid open to let the cooler air dry.
 This ensures no moisture gets trapped inside, causing mildew or bacterial growth.
 It’s a great idea to wash the interior with some warm, soapy water, and then let air dry.

-You do not want to leave a cooler with food and water in it for days, as this will ensure bacterial growth.
-All of the coolers in our lineup are relatively easy to clean.
-The lighter coolers such as the Igloo ECOCOOL and the Coleman 316 can tip over easily when empty and the lid is open.
+You do not want to leave a cooler with food and water in it for days, as this will ensure bacterial growth (and in coolers like the Igloo Recool, may cause disintegration).
+Most of the coolers in our lineup are relatively easy to clean.
+The lighter coolers, such as the Igloo ECOCOOL and the Coleman 316, can tip over easily when empty and the lid is open.
 This makes them a little more cumbersome as the lid can flop close on you while giving the scrub down.

 Price & Value

-The best coolers are not cheap, but if you know what you need it’s easier to find a model that can fits your budget and your food storage needs.
+The best coolers are not cheap, but if you know what you need, it’s easier to find a model that can fit your budget and your food storage needs.

 Budget